ibm-cloud-docs/ContinuousDelivery/cd_configure_cra.md

 Code Risk Analyzer takes all of your Git-based code, configurations, and deployment artifacts, builds a dependency graph, and runs a pipeline of regulatory compliance control checks.
 It is embedded into existing development workflows, such as creating a change request or promoting a code change into the main development branch.
 It produces a bill of materials that reflects the composition of a deployment.
 And it identifies specific versions of packages and Linux&reg; operating systems distributions that contain published vulnerabilities.
 {: shortdesc}

+These Code Risk Analyzer Tekton pipeline tasks and definitions are deprecated.
+As of 1 October, 2021, you must use the new Tekton pipeline tasks and definitions that are provided in the [Code Risk Analyzer plug-in](/docs/code-risk-analyzer-cli-plugin).
+{: deprecated}

 ## Supported content
 {: #cra_supported_content}